SadhanaG/Hiring-Feeback/README.md

 SETUP
 -----
-To set up the project in local machine, you have to follow these steps.
+To set up the project in local machine, you have to follow these steps:

-* Clone the project
+> Clone the project

   ```javascript
   $git clone git@github.com:SadhanaG/Hiring-Feeback.git
   ```

-* Check files which are need to add
+> Check files which are need to add

   ```javascript
   $ git status
   ```

-* Add the files to the stage
+> Add the files to the stage

   ```javascript
   $ git add <file name>
   ```

-* Commit the project
+> Commit the project

   ```javascript
   $ git commit
   ```

-* Add to the remote
+> Add to the remote

   ```javascript
   $ git origin master
   ```